khnumdev/khnumdev.github.io/_posts/2023-11-01-linux_cheatsheet.markdown

 export PS1="\u@\h \w\[\033[32m\]\$(parse_git_branch)\[\033[00m\] $ "
 ```

-And close terminals and reopen them again.
+Finally, just close any terminals and reopen them again.

 ## Speaker issues (not solved!)

 Still not solved.
 Sound drivers still are a nightmare in Linux and in my case, if I connect a set of speakers from the 3.5 mm jack I heard an electrical noise as sound.
-It is not a computer issue because that is not happening in Windows.
+It is not a physical computer issue because that is not happening in Windows.

 This is the [post](https://askubuntu.com/questions/1230833/annoying-click-popping-sound-on-ubuntu-20-04) where some solutions are present; I've read that the one to
 enable the [auto-mute](https://askubuntu.com/a/1351408) from alsamixer works for some people, but not in my case.

 On my computer, it seems like the headset input (but it is selected headphones when plugged in) is producing the internal input sound, colliding with the microphone.
-Weird, but if I disable it there are no noise (and no sound!).
+Weird, but if I disable it there is no noise (and no sound!).
 However with a bluetooth headset there is no problem.

 There is another [post](https://askubuntu.com/questions/1241617/ubuntu-20-04-after-last-update-speakers-are-buzzing-unless-i-open-the-sound-s) with more details; playing with internal mic volume and gain improved the noise but still is there.